ustclug-dev/brotli-dec-wasm/README.md

 > BREAKING CHANGE: Since webpack 5 WebAssembly is not enabled by default and flagged as experimental feature.
 > You need to enable one of the WebAssembly experiments via 'experiments.asyncWebAssembly: true' (based on async modules) or 'experiments.syncWebAssembly: true' (like webpack 4, deprecated).

-Set `experiments.syncWebAssembly: true` for old code.
+Set `experiments.syncWebAssembly: true` for old code, `experiments.asyncWebAssembly: true` for new code.
-As for `experiments.asyncWebAssembly: true`, an example is available as a test in [`tests/webpack5`](tests/webpack5).

 ## Implementation